jwilferd10/Lineup/README.md

 ### Install:
 - You can do this by clicking the *GREEN* button above and you can download it by ZIP or copy the SSH!
 ### Usage:
+- Click on form entry
+- Enter task and hit ENTER or the Add Task button
+- Edit task by clicking on it
+- Delete single tasks by clicking the button to the left
+- Delete all tasks by clicking designated button

 ## :paperclip: Contributors